blasphemetheus/chess/Planning/plan.md

 - what is needed as common knowledge to make communication successful?

 Part 2: how you should proceed about implementing these pieces.
 Demo software soon pls.
 Memo shouldn't exceed two pages, at most one page per part hmm.

+I want to support the FEN system of denoting chess games.

+So (Forsyth Edwards Notation) is what FEN means, should be able to find summaries of it online, but it's basically a way to compress the blank parts of the board into a numeral and record any pieces that are placed as a letter, either capital or not capital